tylermystery/builder/ROADMAP.md

-## Version 3.1: Teammate Profiles & AI-Powered CRM (In Progress)
+## Version 3.1: Teammate Profiles (✅ COMPLETE)
-**Core Objective:** To build an internal performance tracking system for teammates and begin automating CRM data entry.
+**Core Objective:** To build an internal performance tracking system for teammates.

-**Phase 1: Backend & Core Logic (✅ COMPLETE)**
+**Key Features Delivered:**
-- **Airtable Schema Update:**
+- **Airtable Schema Update:** Created `Teammates` and `Ratings` tables and linked them to `Sessions`.
-    - Created `Teammates` table for employee information.
-    - Created `Ratings` table for performance feedback.
-    - Enhanced `Sessions` table to link to `SalesLead` and `EventHost`.

-**Phase 2: Teammate Profile Page (✅ COMPLETE)**
-- A new private page (`teammate.html`) has been created to display a teammate's performance snapshot.
-- The page shows key metrics like events sold, events hosted, hours worked, total sales value, and average rating.
+- **Teammate Profile Page:** A new private page (`teammate.html`) now displays a teammate's performance snapshot, including metrics for events sold/hosted, hours, sales value, and average rating.
-- The CRM Dashboard now links to these individual profile pages.
+- **CRM Integration:** The main CRM Dashboard now links to individual teammate profile pages.

+---
+## Version 3.2: UMW MVP & Dynamic Shop UI (✅ COMPLETE)
+**Core Objective:** To adapt the UI and functionality for non-event-based shops, controlled by a centralized settings system.

+**Key Features Delivered:**
+- **Store-Specific Settings:** The `Stores` table in Airtable now acts as a control panel with new fields (`ShopType`, `EnabledFilters`, `CartLabels`, `PaymentOptions`, `TermsAndConditions`) to manage each storefront's behavior.
+- **Dynamic Filter Display:** The filter panel on the main page now dynamically shows or hides filters (Subcategories, Headcount, Location) based on the settings for the active shop.
+- **Dynamic UI Text:** Labels and placeholders in the cart/sidebar now update based on the `CartLabels` JSON field for the active shop (e.g., "Event Plan" becomes "Cart").
+- **Flexible Checkout:** The checkout modal now supports different payment options (Deposit vs. Full Amount) controlled by the `PaymentOptions` setting.
+- **Session Persistence:** Session links now open in the correct store, and refreshing the page correctly remembers the last-viewed shop.

+---
-**Phase 3: AI Sales Assistant (In Debugging)**
+## Version 3.3: AI Sales Assistant (On Hold)
-- A serverless function (`/api/process-email`) has been created to parse sales emails using the Gemini AI API.
-- A Zapier webhook is configured to securely forward emails to the function.
+**Core Objective:** To automate CRM data entry by parsing sales emails with an AI assistant.

-- **Current Status:** The function is not yet deploying successfully.
-Debugging is paused.
+- **Current Status:** A serverless function (`/api/process-email`) and a Zapier webhook have been built.
+The function is not yet deploying successfully. **Debugging is paused** to focus on UI features.